 - 1. The Company shall comply with the requirements on board composition under the Listing Rules from time to time. - 2.
-The number of independent non-executive Directors should be not less than three and one-third of the Board. - 3.
-At least one of the independent non-executive Directors must have appropriate professional qualifications or accounting or related financial management expertise. - 4.
+The number of INEDs should be not less than three and one-third of the Board. - 3.
+At least one of the INEDs must have appropriate professional qualifications or accounting or related financial management expertise. - 4.
 At least one Director should be the professional or have intensive experience of the industry on which the business of the Group is.

-The Board has achieved the measurable objectives in the Board Diversity Policy for the reporting year.
+The Board achieved the measurable objectives in the Board Diversity Policy during the year ended 31 March 2021.